 The risk for hypothyroidism is greatest after age 50 and increases with age.
 Symptoms may overlap with and be similar to those of menopause.
 However, hypothyroidism can affect people of all ages.

 Genetics plays a role in many cases of underactive and overactive thyroid.
 Many people with hypothyroidism have a family history of thyroid problems, particularly Hashimoto thyroiditis.

 Smoking affects thyroid function and significantly increases risk for thyroid disease, particularly autoimmune Hashimoto thyroiditis and postpartum thyroiditis.
 Smoking also increases hypothyroidism's negative effects on the arteries and heart.

 People with certain medical conditions have a higher risk for hypothyroidism.
 These conditions include:

-- Autoimmune disorders such as type 1 diabetes, systemic lupus erythematosus, pernicious anemia, rheumatoid arthritisceliac disease, Addison’s disease (primary adrenal insufficiency), and myasthenia gravis.
+- Autoimmune disorders such as type 1 diabetes, systemic lupus erythematosus, pernicious anemia, rheumatoid arthritis, celiac disease, Addison disease (primary adrenal insufficiency), and myasthenia gravis

 - Chromosomal disorders such as Down syndrome and Turner syndrome

 - Eating disorders such as anorexia nervosa or bulimia nervosa